Minimistro32/biblical-hebrew/README.md

 [How to Type Hebrew](https://chioulaoshi.org/BH/typing.html)

 ## Alphabet
 Hebrew was originally written with just consonants.
-Some consonants change shape when appearing as the final consonant of a word.
+Some consonants [change appearance](https://static1.cbrimages.com/wordpress/wp-content/uploads/2020/12/this-isnt-even-my-final-form.jpg) when written as the final consonant of a word.
 These are called `sofit`.
 Several sounds are repeated.
 The `dagesh` (dot) indicates [plosive](https://en.wikipedia.org/wiki/Plosive) sounds.
 Every 'ch' is guttural as in Ba*ch*.
 Hebrew is read right to left.

 [![](https://markdown-videos-api.jorgenkh.no/youtube/UiCzoTs1AdE)](https://youtu.be/UiCzoTs1AdE)